Mackenzie Boyd-Clowes

-Mackenzie Boyd-Clowes (born 13 July 1991) is a Canadian ski jumper.
+Mackenzie James Boyd-Clowes (born 13 July 1991) is a Canadian former ski jumper.

 Career

 2009: World Cup debut

 Mackenzie was raised in Calgary, Alberta, where he trained on the ski jumps at Canada Olympic Park.
 He made his world cup debut in 2009 in Vancouver, where he took 42nd place.
 He performed at FIS Nordic World Ski Championships 2009 in Liberec, Czech Republic, where he finished 46th at individual large hill event.

 2010: First Olympics

 At his first and home 2010 Winter Olympics in Vancouver, he finished 44th in the individual normal hill, 36th in the individual large hill and 12th place at the large hill team event.
 He performed at FIS Nordic World Ski Championships 2011 in Oslo, Norway, where he finished 39th at individual large hill event.

 2012: Ski flying world championships

 He performed at FIS Ski Flying World Championships 2012 in Vikersund, Norway, where he finished 36th at individual flying hill event.
 He set the Canadian ski flying national record at 205 m, which he jumped in Harrachov, Czech Republic in 2013 and improved in three years later.